helderdaniel/MooshakTools/submissions.md

    G    74   22    0    0    0    0    0    3    0    0    5    0   13   117    18
    H    47   38    0    0    0    0    0   13    1    0    4    0   16   119    20
  ```
- Classifications listed below are the only ones not considered as failure:
- *	(This is harded coded in current version)
- *		Accepted
- *		Compile Time Error
- *		Invalid Submission
- *		Presentation Error
- *		Program Size Exceeded
- *
- */